SNIR-NIMH/CATNIP/README.md

 ```
 export PATH=/home/user/ANTs-2.2.0/install/bin:${PATH}
 ```
-3. Add the MCR installation path, i.e. the v97 directory, to all the shell scripts' MCRROOT variable.
+3. Add the MCR installation path, i.e. the v97 directory, to all of the included shell scripts' MCRROOT variable.
 In each of the 15 shell scripts, replace the line containing ```MCRROOT=/usr/local/matlab-compiler/v97``` to the path where the MCT is installed, e.g.,
 ```